UPDATED: JULY 05, 2023 | 3 MIN READ

 International health insurance covers a variety of medical treatments, from emergency care to routine check-ups.
-Depending on the chosen plan, coverage may include hospital stays, doctor’s visits, specialist consultations, diagnostic testing, and prescription drugs.
+Coverage may include hospital stays, doctor’s visits, specialist consultations, diagnostic testing, and prescription drugs, depending on the chosen plan.
 Generally, coverage does not include elective or cosmetic procedures, pre-existing conditions, fertility treatments, or dental services.
 However, some plans may have coverage for these services.
 It’s essential to read the policy carefully to ensure the chosen plan covers the necessary treatments and any additional services the policyholder may need.

 Cost of international health insurance

 The cost of international health insurance depends on several factors, including the country you are traveling to, the coverage you require, the length of your trip, and your age.
 Generally, a basic plan may range from $500 to $8000 per year, with more comprehensive plans costing more.
 You may also be required to pay a deductible or up-front fee before coverage begins.
 It’s essential to compare different programs to ensure you get the best coverage for your money.
 Be sure to factor in any additional fees and taxes to your chosen plan.

 Policies generally offer two areas of cover; Worldwide or Worldwide, excluding the USA.
 Excluding cover in the USA will save significant costs.
 With some plans, you can exclude countries like Canada, Hong Kong, and other more expensive countries for treatment.
 Treatment in these countries is more expensive.

 Who needs international health insurance?